Larisa-Antsifrova/project-pirozhki-team-back/README.md

 ![Banner](./tools-banner.png)

-# Wallet App: Web Server Application
+# Wallet App: Web Server Application v 1.0

 Current web server application was built with RESTful architecture in mind.
 The server allows to: